The truth about teens, social media and the mental health crisis

 A seismic change in how teens spend their time

-In her new book, called Generations, Twenge analyzes mental health trends for five age groups, from the Silent generation, who were born between 1925 and 1945, to GenZ, who were born between 1995 and 2012.
+In Generations, Twenge analyzes mental health trends for five age groups, from the Silent generation, who were born between 1925 and 1945, to GenZ, who were born between 1995 and 2012.
 She shows definitively that "the way teens spend their time outside of school fundamentally changed in 2012," Twenge writes in the book.

 Take for instance, hanging out with friends, in-person.
 Since 1976, the number of times per week teens go out with friends – and without their parents – held basically steady for nearly 30 years.
 In 2004, it slid a bit.
 Then in 2010, it nose dived.